Financial well-being: The goal of financial education

 A growing consensus is emerging that the ultimate measure of success for financial literacy efforts should be improvement in individual financial well-being.
 But financial well-being has never been explicitly defined, nor is there a standard way to measure it.
 This report provides a conceptual framework for defining and measuring success in financial education by delivering a proposed definition of financial well-being, and insight into the factors that contribute to it.
 This framework is grounded in the existing literature, expert opinion, and the experiences and voice of the consumer garnered through in-depth, one-on-one interviews with working-age and older consumers.

 This report was our first step in the process of developing a measure of financial well-being.
-Learn more about our financial well-being scale.
+Find out more about our financial well-being resources.

 Updated December 11, 2015